Vietnamese national who tried to wed East Lancs stranger for visa walks free (From Burnley and Pendle Citizen)

 Vietnamese national who tried to wed East Lancs stranger for visa walks free

-A VIETNAMESE man who was part of a failed sham marriage ring has been allowed to remain in the UK.
+A VIETNAMESE man who was part of a failed sham marriage ring has been walked free from court.

 Dat Van Vu, 25, planned to marry Sarah Hesketh, a stranger who he met while working on a Blackburn Market stall, to obtain British citizenship.